COVID-19 vaccine could cause mammogram result confusion, doctors say

 Tips for managing the potential side effects of the COVID-19 vaccine

-The American Cancer Society suggests woman 45 to 54 get the screening annually.
-Woman 55 and older, in good health, can switch to every other year.
+The American Cancer Society suggests women 45 to 54 get the screening annually.
+Women 55 and older, in good health, can switch to every other year.

 COVID-19 vaccine could cause mammogram result confusion, doctors say